 Try to get to know your neighbours, they are mostly very friendly and keen to help you with any problems you have.
 It goes without saying, treat them with respect - no loud music at night, slamming doors etc.

-Access to the Internet is readily available throughout the city. †There are countless Internet cafes in the city.
+Access to the Internet is readily available throughout the city.
 If you have your own Laptop, bring it!
-Connection is not so expensive here as in the UK and free wi-fi is becoming popular in some cafes now. †It is also quite easy to set up an internet connection in your flat. †Please bear in mind that you are responsible for arranging and paying for this.
+Connection is not so expensive here as in the UK and free wi-fi is becoming popular in cafes now.
+It is also quite easy to set up an internet connection in your flat. †Please bear in mind that you are responsible for arranging and paying for this.

 Electricity is 220 volt/50hz.
 Plugs are of the two-pin variety (continental type) Bear this in mind if you are bringing laptops, hairdryers, etc. Service is good with only very rare power cuts.
 Light bulbs do not last very long, probably due to surges in power, so only buy a few at a time.